z-cankova/GCDProgrammingAssignment/README.md

 3. Reads activity names from "activity_labels.txt" file using read.table().
 These will be used to assign descriptive names to the activities listed in the y_test and y_train files.

-4. Reads movement data for the test group from the following files using read.table(): subject_test.txt
+4. Reads movement data for the test group from the following files using read.table():
+      * subject_test.txt
-X_test.txt
+      * X_test.txt
-y_test.txt
+      * y_test.txt

       It assigns the data to the following variables, with the specified parameters:
-subject_test: a 2947x1 data frame with a factor variable with column name "Subject"
+      * subject_test: a 2947x1 data frame with a factor variable with column name "Subject"
-X_test: a 2947x561 data frame with integer variables with descriptive column names extracted in step 2
+      * X_test: a 2947x561 data frame with integer variables with the descriptive column names extracted in step 2
-y_test: a 2947x1 data frame with an integer variable with column name "Activity"
+      * y_test: a 2947x1 data frame with an integer variable with column name "Activity"

 5. Reads movement data for the train group using the corresponding train files and assigns them to train variables using the exact methods used for the test data.